UmerAfzalKhan/UmerAfzalKhan/README.md

 - I'm a fifth semester computer science student I’m passionate about solving real-world problems and always eager to learn new technologies.

-- CS @ NUML
+- BSCS @ NUML

 - 📍 Lives in Islamabad, Pakistan

-🌎 Speakes English and Urdu
+- Speakes English and Urdu